 Encourage each Scout to acquire a good set of basic tools, and help Scouts learn to keep their tools in one place and in good repair.
-That way, they will tools in one place and in good repair.
 That way, they will "be prepared" to handle repairs as needed.

 There is no time limit for completing the requirements.
-Major tasks, such as waterproofing a basement, may be completed in tandem with another Scout working on the requirement, and/or with the assistance of an adult.
+Major tasks, such as waterproofing a basement, may be completed in tandem with another Boy Scout working on the requirement, and/or with the assistance of an adult.
 The majority of the work, however, should be performed by the Scouts earning the badge.

 This book provides a good overview of home-repair projects, but it is by no means a complete reference.
 For some requirements, space does not permit going into construction details or listing all possible repair variations.
-Therefore, any new construction or installation or completion of a similar project (for example, any toilet repair or adjustment) qualifies as achieving the requirement so long as the Scout understands and demonstrates the basic concepts involved.
+Therefore, any new construction or installation or completion of a similar project (for example, any toilet repair or adjustment) qualifies as achieving the requirement so long as the Boy Scout understands and demonstrates the basic concepts involved.